5 Quality Deer Management Activities for February

 Look for some brown gold.

-“My whole family is going to be out there looking for sheds,” said Perez in a Wired-to-Hunt Podcast.
+“My whole family is going to be out there looking for sheds,” said Dan.
 “It’s a really big thing to have the grandkids out there because when they are looking for those sheds, they are no longer looking at their cell phones.
 It does my heart good when they are wandering through the woods looking for antlers.
 What’s so cool about that is the little predator that was born in them comes out when they are in the woods.”

 Shed hunting is a great time to introduce someone to the outdoors for the first time.

-“A lot of people don’t even realize how much they love the outdoors until they are actually in the outdoors,” said Perez.
+“A lot of people don’t even realize how much they love the outdoors until they are actually in the outdoors,” continued Dan.
 “I just love to be out in nature and walking, and if I find an antler, that’s icing on the cake.
-I had a wonderful day in God’s country and if I’m able to share that with friends and family, that’s huge for me – even bigger than the icing on the cake.”
+If I can share a wonderful day in God’s country with friends and family, that’s huge for me – even bigger than the icing on the cake.”

 3. Coyote Hunt